nielsfaber/alarmo/README.md

 The actions are currently limited to *turning on* or *turning off* a HA entity.
 For more advanced actions, you can use the built-in YAML editor to define your own HA service call.

-### Lovelace alarm panel card
-The [Lovelace alarm panel card](https://www.home-assistant.io/lovelace/alarm-panel/) is an excellent companion for Alarmo.
-It is highly recommended to use it for controlling the alarm.

-This card will show you the current state of the alarm, and will allow you to enter a pin (the format is automatically detected).

-Make sure that the card is configured with the same modes (they are referred to as `states` in the card), as you have set up in Alarmo.
-There is currently no functionality in place to detect this setting automatically.

 ---
 ## Alarmo-card